 Baby Diarrhea Causes

-- Infection caused by a virus, bacteria, or parasite.
-Babies can pick up the bacteria and viruses that cause diarrhea through contact with contaminated food or water, or by touching contaminated surfaces and then placing hands into mouths.
+- An infection with a virus, bacteria, or parasite.
+Babies can pick up these germs through contact with unclean food or water or when they touch germy surfaces and then put their hands into their mouths.

 - Drinking too much fruit juice

 - Certain medicines such as antibiotics

 Diarrhea makes the body lose too much water and minerals called electrolytes.
 That leads to dehydration.
 Babies can get dehydrated very quickly -- within a day or two after diarrhea starts -- and it can be very dangerous, especially in newborns.

 Call your baby's doctor if you notice these signs of dehydration in your infant: